57blocks/Stellar-AutoAction/server/infrastructure/README.md

 3. Add default values to keep hcl validate.
 And also, it's recommended that keep the type and default value as it in modules.

-Here are some samples in `variables.auto.tfvars`:
+Here are some samples/notes for `variables.auto.tfvars` usage:
 - General
     ```hcl
     region = "us-west-2"